 While bottom oxygen tests may show that the bottom is oxygenated, these tests are usually made during the day, when aquatic plants are putting oxygen into the water.
 However, bottom oxygen tests in the middle of the night may show no oxygen because plants take up oxygen during the night.
 Lack of oxygen also depends on the time of year.
 Just a few hours without oxygen is enough to kill the beneficial bacteria and insects that feed on organic muck.
 These bacteria play a major part in muck removal.

-If oxygen is present throughout the water column at all times, beneficial aerobic microorganisms and insects feed on the organic sediment which will surely result in the form of a clean lake bottom.
-It is similar way on which bacteria and insects feeding on compost.
+If oxygen is present throughout the water column at all times, beneficial aerobic microorganisms and insects feed on the organic sediment which will ultimately result in a cleaner lake bottom.
+It is similar to bacteria and insects feeding on compost.
 The bacteria feed on the organic sediment, and the insects feed on either the bacteria or the muck, or both.
 Bacteria are high protein food for insects.
 The bacteria convert organic sediment into carbon dioxide and water and a microscopic amount of inorganic “ash”.
 In this process, the bacteria exude an enzyme to soften the tough walls of the cellulose cells.
 CLEAN-FLO accelerates this process for the sake of muck removal by adding our natural vegetable enzyme, CLEAN & CLEAR.